What Do Middle School Kids Like About Middle School?

-All School Assemblies provide a valuable reminder of the extent of our learning community.
+All-School Assemblies provide a valuable reminder of the interdivisional nature of our learning community.
 The Potomac School gathers together as a whole several times throughout the year.
-Special traditions include: seniors escorting Kindergartners to Opening Day Assembly, Lower School students leading the Turkey Tango during the Thanksgiving assembly, and division choirs leading the entire community in the Alma Mater during the Closing Assembly.
-The Halloween Assembly in October and the Winter Assembly in December are much anticipated events in the Middle School.
+Special traditions include: seniors escorting kindergartners to Opening Day Assembly, Lower School students leading the Turkey Tango during the Thanksgiving Assembly, and division choirs leading the entire community in the Alma Mater during the Closing Assembly.
+The Halloween Assembly in October and Winter Assembly in December are much anticipated events in the Middle School.

 The P.E.
 Department works with Middle School parents and students on two fun activities: Jump Rope/Hoops for Heart and our Middle School Field Day.
-Students practice their jump roping and basketball shooting skills during the month of January in preparation for the Jump Rope fundraiser for the American Heart Association.
-During Field Day parents join their children for an afternoon of fun activities, including an obstacle course, a variety of silly relay races and even the limbo.
+Students practice their jump roping and basketball skills during the month of January in preparation for our annual fundraiser for the American Heart Association.
+On Field Day, parents join their children for an afternoon of fun activities, including an obstacle course, a variety of silly relay races, and the limbo.

 May Day is the most treasured event in the Middle School.
-This tradition began in the earliest days of Potomac, and visiting alumni speak in fond detail about memories of the event.
-Middle School students treat the entire School community to traditional songs and dances that have been performed by generations of Potomac students.
+This tradition began in the earliest days of Potomac, and visiting alumni speak in fond detail about their memories of the event.
+Middle School students treat the entire school community to traditional songs and dances that have been performed by Potomac students for generations.

-Red Blue: Beginning in the Lower School all students are assigned a team color, red or blue.
-As students progress through their years at Potomac, the team color grows in significance.
-Family members are assigned the same color.
+Red Blue is a long-established Potomac tradition.
+Beginning in the Lower School, all students are assigned a team color: red or blue.
+As students progress through their years at Potomac, their team color grows in significance.
 In the Middle School, students dress for P.E. in their team color.
 In the upper grades, additional competitive activities are organized between the two teams.
+Family members are assigned the same color.